guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 language.

 The second message is what a huge potential we have in science/academia of being leveraging open source development.
-Bioinformatics has a hig and lively open source community that are doing some amazing things.
+Bioinformatics has a large and lively open source community that are doing some amazing things.

 Internally we have decided to promote our inhouse developed open source projects